Sakimori/matteo-the-prestige/README.md

 [Return to the top](https://github.com/Sakimori/matteo-the-prestige#matteo-the-prestige)

 ## Weathers
-- All current simsim weathers are listed here with a short description of their effects except for the most recent weathers whose effects remain a mystery.
+- All current sim16 weathers are listed here with a short description of their effects except for the most recent weathers whose effects remain a mystery.
   - Supernova 🌟: Makes all pitchers pitch worse, significantly increased effect on stronger pitchers.
   - Midnight 🕶: Significantly increased the chance that players will attempt to steal a base.
   - Blizzard ❄: Occasionally causes the team's pitcher to bat in place of the scheduled batter.